dasarpai/old.dasarpai.github.io/_wiablog/2024-08-20-My Nonsenses are Most Sensible-Poem.md

 O Chaitanya, this world spins wild and vast,
 If you watch without flinching, through all it casts,
 Then tell me, who’s the sane, and who’s the mad,
-In this world of chaos, where reason seems clad with Adharma?
+In this world of chaos,
+where reason seems covered in the cloth of Adharma?

 **Hari Om Tat Sat
 Yours Truly Hari**